Carbone’s Spicy Rigatoni Vodka

 Tomato Compote

-• Heat the tomato in stainless steel pot and season with salt and sugar.
+• Heat the tomatoes in a stainless steel pot over medium heat and season with salt and sugar.

 Assembly/Pickup